One Day in Beijing? Top Three Sites to Visit

 The crowds thinned even more after we paid extra to climb up Longevity Hill to the Tower of the Fragrance of the Buddha.
 The hill is peppered with a variety of religious buildings, and it offered a nice view of the man-made lake, our next stop.

-At the lake, we passed by the marble boat (wood painted to look like marble) that Cixi funded with money meant for the Imperial Navy, and boarded a dragon boat which took us past several pedal boaters enjoying Kunming Lake to a different entry/exit point where our driver picked us up to take us to our final destination, The Forbidden City.
+At the lake, we passed by the marble boat (wood painted to look like marble) that Cixi funded with money meant for the Imperial Navy, on our way to the Dragon Boats.
+We boarded a dragon boat which took us past several pedal boaters enjoying Kunming Lake to a different entry/exit point where our driver picked us up to take us to our final destination, The Forbidden City.
 Uniquely, Page’s last visit to the Summer Palace didn’t include the hike up Longevity Hill and because she visited in the fall, no boats were on the lake, so despite her repeat visit she got a new experience!

 Lunch at Qin Men

-On the way to The Forbidden City, we stopped off for lunch at Qin Men, another authentic restaurant chosen by Jason.
+On the way to The Forbidden City in the heart of Beijing, we stopped off for lunch at Qin Men, another authentic restaurant chosen by Jason.
 He ordered for us and we had a feast!
 The food just kept coming…noodles, kabobs, eggplant and more.
 Surprisingly, the eggplant was my favorite.

 The Forbidden City

 To the left of one of the many courtyards, was an outer building full of presents given to one of the emperors for his 60th birthday.
-Here we enjoyed the air conditioning and admired many porcelain vases and platters, most of which were adorned with or in the shape of a peach, a symbol of longevity.
+Here we enjoyed the air conditioning and admired many porcelain vases and platters.
+Most were adorned with or in the shape of a peach, a symbol of longevity.

 Our next stop in the Forbidden City was the Hall of Supreme Harmony, the largest hall in the complex.
 This was used for major occasions such as the enthronement for the emperor.
 Large bronze cauldrons were filled with water to protect the building from fire.
 In addition, an odd number of figures associated with water were carved on the roof to protect the palace from fire.

 Keeping with odd numbers and the number nine, it is said that the Forbidden City has 9,999 rooms.
 In addition, its doors are decorated with 81 brass studs in a 9×9 design, an especially fortunate formula.
-Interestingly, while Page had already visited the Forbidden City, she had never seen the birthday gifts for the emperor, but instead saw the dragon wall which we skipped as it was some distance from the exit and we, along with our guide, were ready to end the day.
+Interestingly, while Page had already visited the Forbidden City, she had never seen the birthday gifts for the emperor.
+Instead she saw the dragon wall which we skipped as it was some distance from the exit and we, along with our guide, were ready to end the day.

-This evening we decided to go in search of Peking Duck.
+After a long day of Beijing sight-seeing, this evening we decided to go in search of Peking Duck.
 Jason wrote, “Please take us to Hua’s Restaurant” in Chinese, so we could hand it to our taxi cab driver.
-Friday rush hour proved a challenge to get a cab, even for our bellmen so they ordered a car for us on their phone.
-It seemed similar to our über only we bid a higher amount in order for them to pick us up, and we paid in cash upon arrival.
+Friday rush hour proved a challenge to get a cab, even for our bellmen.
+As a result, they ordered a car for us on their phone.
+The app was similar to our über only people bid for rides.
+We bid a higher amount in order for them to pick us up and paid in cash upon arrival.

 Want to Take this Post With to Read Offline Later?